julienherrero/awesome-list/README.md

 - [cesarferreira/dryrun](https://github.com/cesarferreira/dryrun) - :cloud: Try the demo project of any Android Library
 - [faberNovel/pericles](https://github.com/faberNovel/pericles) - API specification solution
+- [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
+Your agents are standing by!

 ## Rust